Brilliant Pebbles

 To intercept missiles promptly, the autonomous pebbles fly in low Earth orbit.
 Because of these orbit's high velocities, the pebbles are over their targets only for a brief period.
 Consequently, many thousands of pebbles evenly distributed around the Earth are necessary to ensure sufficient coverage.
 Critics contend that this global distribution renders the majority of satellites ineffective during a conflict, thereby making the system less efficient compared to localized or regional missile defense systems.

 Pebbles replaced Rocks as the baseline SDI design and in 1991 it was ordered into production and became the "crowning achievement of the Strategic Defense Initiative".
 By this time the Soviet Union was collapsing and the perceived threat changed to shorter-range theatre ballistic missiles.
-Pebbles was modified, but doing so raised its weight and cost; the original design called for around 10,000 missiles and would cost $10 to $20 billion, but by 1990 the cost for 4,600 had ballooned to $55 billion.
+Pebbles was modified, but doing so raised its weight and cost; the original design called for around 10,000 missiles and would cost US$10 to $20 billion, but by 1990 the cost for 4,600 had ballooned to $55 billion.
 (Note: $55 billion was the price of the entire system, including the ground-based missiles and various sensor platforms.
 The price of the Pebbles alone is difficult to isolate but various sources put it close to $35 billion.)
 Fighting in Congress through the early 1990s led to Pebbles' cancellation in 1993, but elements of the concept re-emerged with the Space Development Agency in 2019, and later in 2025 with the Golden Dome.